oberonpr/Deb.-based-Linux-Server-Practice-Labs/README.md

 - The GNU/Linux I used to create and test these labs was Debian 11 (Bullseye), Ubuntu 22.10 (Kinetic Kudu), and Linux Mint 21.1, and for my virtual machines, I used "Gnome Boxes."

 - Feel free to use your flavor of both GNU/Linux and Virtual Machine client; as long as your Linux selection is Deb. based, you should be able to run every Lab.
+Personal recommendation for beginners: Linux Mint Xfce or Mate.

 - This is a rolling project, meaning the number of labs and some of its content might change with time to bring better quality content.